 1 Course Registration Timeline

-Registration for courses is June 14-July 14.
-Once course registration closes on July 14, your course schedule will be reviewed by the Office of Academic Advising.
+Registration for courses is June 13-June 29.
+Once course registration closes on June 29, your course schedule will be reviewed by your Advisor Support person in the Office of Academic Advising.
 You will not be able to make changes to your schedule during this time.
-If there are changes that need to be made, Office of Academic Advising will contact you via your WPI e-mail address in late July.
+If there are changes that need to be made, the Office of Academic Advising will contact you via your WPI e-mail address in early to mid-July.

 2 Academics at WPI